-- Gender-affirmation services.
-You are not covered for management, consultation, counseling, or surgical services for gender-affirmation. - Certain disorders related to early childhood, such as academic underachievement disorder. - Communication disorders, such as stuttering and stammering. - Impulse control disorders. - Conditions that are not pervasive developmental and learning disorders. - Sensitivity, shyness, and social withdrawal disorders. - Sexual disorders. - Room and board provided while participating in a clinically managed low intensity residential treatment setting, also known as supervised living. - Recreational activities or therapy, social activities, meals, excursions or other activities not considered clinical treatment, while participating in residential psychiatric treatment programs.
+- Services and supplies associated with gender-affirmation services.
+You are not covered for management, consultation, counseling, or surgical services for gender-affirmation. - Services and supplies associated with certain disorders related to early childhood, such as academic underachievement disorder. - Services and supplies associated with communication disorders, such as stuttering and stammering.

+- Services and supplies associated with impulse control disorders. - Services and supplies associated with conditions that are not pervasive developmental and learning disorders. - Services and supplies associated with sensitivity, shyness, and social withdrawal disorders. - Services and supplies associated with sexual disorders. - Room and board provided while participating in a clinically managed low intensity residential treatment setting, also known as supervised living. - Recreational activities or therapy, social activities, meals, excursions or other activities not considered clinical treatment, while participating in residential psychiatric treatment programs.